Pithikos/rest-framework-roles/README.md

 ```

-Specify roles
+Roles example
 ===========================

 Create a file *roles.py* in your project to hold the defined roles in your application.
-Below we use the defactor Django roles and also add a few new ones for demonstration.
+Below we use the defacto Django roles and also add a few new ones for demonstration purposes.

 *roles.py*